Papa John’s hires Hollywood powerhouse Endeavor to clean up its brand mess

 An eventful few weeks!

-Now Endeavor, led by new CMO Bozoma Saint John, is taking the reins to try to repair the damage.
+Now Endeavor Global Marketing, led by its parent company’s new CMO Bozoma Saint John, is taking the reins to try to repair the damage.

 Papa John’s president Steve Ritchie took on the CEO role when Schnatter left the building, lighting a brown bag of brand image on fire on the doorstep on his way out.
 In a statement Ritchie said, “The brand is at a pivotal moment.
 We need to earn back the trust of the consumer, and we need to demonstrate our commitment to being inclusive.
 We believe Endeavor Global Marketing is the right team to help us do that.”